JakeD520/Lucian/03_Episodes/S01E01/Scene 6.md

 _(beat, her tone light, thoughtful)_
 But on Earth, this tapestry is faded.
 Patched, even reworked.
 Isn't that still art?
 Doesn't the decay add to it?
 The stains, the wear… aren't those part of the story?

+(beat)
+Lyra glances at the tapestry.

+**LYRA** (cont'd, a small sigh)
+If I were to make something, I think I'd want the whole journey to matter.

 (HOLD.
 CU: Kaelarys.
 A flicker of surprise.
 She didn't expect the question.)

 **KAELARYS**
-Decay can reveal beauty, yes…
+Decay can reveal (pause, selecting the right word) history, yes…
 _(beat)_
 But the vision—the spark that began it—that is what we preserve.
 The moment it became whole.

-**LYRA**
+**LYRA** (a bit disheartened)
 When the creator has moved on?

-(HOLD.
+(Kaelarys stiffens.
+HOLD.
 Silence stretches.
-Kaelarys stiffens.
 CU: her eyes flicker—something sharp, painful.
 An intrusive thought.)

 She forces a small smile, brushing it aside.